Cro-Magnon: Physical attributes

-EEMH are physically similar to present-day humans, with a globular braincase, completely flat face, gracile brow ridge, and defined chin.
-However, the bones of EEMH are somewhat thicker and more robust.
-The earliest EEMH often display features that are reminiscent of those seen in Neanderthals.
+Cro-Magnons are physically similar to present-day humans, with a globular braincase, completely flat face, gracile brow ridge, and defined chin.
+However, the bones of Cro-Magnons are somewhat thicker and more robust.
+The earliest Cro-Magnons often display features that are reminiscent of those seen in Neanderthals.
 Aurignacians in particular featured a higher proportion of traits somewhat reminiscent of Neanderthals, such as (though not limited to) a slightly flattened skullcap and consequent occipital bun protruding from the back of the skull (the latter could be quite defined).
 Their frequency significantly diminished in Gravettians, and in 2007, palaeoanthropologist Erik Trinkaus concluded these were remnants of Neanderthal introgression which were eventually bred out of the gene pool in his review of the relevant morphology.